Azure/Commercial-Marketplace-SaaS-Accelerator/README.md

 **[Advanced Installation instructions are here](./docs/Advanced-Instructions.md)** a detail instrucations to address different deployment senario like HOW-TO run it locally or deploy it from Vistual Studio.

-**Video instructions:** Additionally, there is a quick video on [how to install the SaaS Accelerator with the installer script](https://www.youtube.com/watch?v=BVZTj6fssQ8) available through [Mastering the Marketplace ](https://microsoft.github.io/Mastering-the-Marketplace).
+**Video instructions:** Additionally, there is a quick video on the installation process.
+[Installing the SaaS Accelerator with the Azure portal cloud shell](https://go.microsoft.com/fwlink/?linkid=2196326) available through [Mastering the Marketplace](https://microsoft.github.io/Mastering-the-Marketplace).

 ### Additional technical documents